infoatgodreams/GoDreams-Repository/Volume 2/Reference Reading/Service providers to CCIs/Counsel to Secure Justice/CSJ_Connecting to children in the observation homes of Rajasthan.md

 - The fear of stigma randeep in children, and was reflected even during other rounds, wherein children would talk about how stigma would impact their self-worth.
 (Page 27)
 - While identifying their social support, children were simultaneously encouraged to think of how their actions had impacted others.
 The circle processes guided children towards exploring how others feel, including as a result of their own actions.
 (Page 27)
 - Participating in circle activities as well as discussions helps children develop self-esteem, self-confidence in addition to other social emotional skills (Page 28)
-- Children increasingly felt comfortable voicing themselves and their opinion in thecircle, including expressing actions/thoughts which may not be perceived as socially desirable.
+- Children increasingly felt comfortable voicing themselves and their opinion in the circle, including expressing actions/thoughts which may not be perceived as socially desirable.
 (Page 28)
 - children space to think through their strengths and build on these.
 This allows children to believe that they have something to offer and achieve (Holcomb-McCoy, 2007).
 (Page 29)

 ## Source